Sidon: Excavation history

 In indication of the high-profile of the old city of Sidon in archaeological expeditions, and mainly in the 19th century, in October 1860 the famous French scholar Ernest Renan was entrusted with an archaeological mission to Lebanon, which included the search for the antique parts of Sidon.
 The Phoenician inscriptions that he discovered, and his field data, were eventually published in his notebook the: Mission de Phénicie (1864–1874; Phoenician Expedition).

-The St. Louis land-castle grounds were excavated in 1914–1920 by a French team.
+The St. Louis castle grounds were excavated in 1914–1920 by a French team.
 Then eastwards a new site was also excavated by another generation of French expeditions in the 1960s.
 This same site received renewed attention in 1998 when the Directorate General of Antiquities in Lebanon authorized the British Museum to begin excavations on this area of land that was specifically demarcated for archaeological research.
 This has resulted in published papers, with a special focus on studying ceramics.

 The archaeological fieldwork was not fully undertaken since the independence of the Lebanon.
 The main finds are displayed in the National Museum in Beirut.
 The fieldwork was also interrupted during the long civil war period, and it is now resumed but at a timid and slow scale, and not involving major international expeditions or expertise.
 Perhaps this is also indicative of the general lack in cultural interests among the authorities of this city, and almost of the non-existence of notable intellectual activities in its modern life.
 There are signs that the locals are beginning to recognize the value of the medieval quarters, but this remains linked to minor individual initiatives and not a coordinated collective effort to rehabilitate it like it has been the case with Byblos, even though the old district of Sidon contains a great wealth in old and ancient architecture.

-Biblical Sidon
+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon including the archaeological sites at Sidon to safeguard them from damage.

+In the Bible

 Hebrew Bible/Old Testament

 The Hebrew Bible describes Sidon (צִידוֹן) in several passages: